slawekj/ennet/README.md

 Installation:
-- Download and unpack the source code to the installation folder.
+- Download and unpack the source code to the download folder.
-- Install the package by invoking the following command in the installation folder:
+- Install the package by invoking the following command in the installation folder, e.g. a folder containing README.md file:

 $R CMD build ennet && R CMD INSTALL ennet